imc-trading/dock2box/api/README.md

-volmgt | enum | Which volume manager to use (lvm or btrfs) image | string | Name of host image version | string | Version of host image interface | Directory with embeded data kexec | string | KExec into kernel without a reboot, this is not as fool-proof as a reboot but faster kopts | string | Kernel options site | string | Name of site like a datacenter or location
+volmgt | enum | Which volume manager to use (lvm or btrfs) image | string | Name of host image version | string | Version of host image interface | dir | Directory with embeded data kexec | string | KExec into kernel without a reboot, this is not as fool-proof as a reboot but faster kopts | string | Kernel options site | string | Name of site like a datacenter or location